Water Softener Repair Tips

-This is a list of common problems that will create hard water.
+Below is a common list of problems that will create hard water:

 - A leaking toilet or sink will waste many gallons of water that a demand unit water meter will not count.